 There were without question, some pretty fascinating cars produced prior to WWII.
 While I concentrate on cars from the 1950's to the present, I can't help but bring some of these interesting cars into the collection.
-For lack of a better place of putting them, I have also included some of the cars I had as kid, as well as cars that don't fit the other catagories in the collection.
+For lack of a better place of putting them, I have also included some of the Dinky and Corgi toy cars I had as kid, as well as cars that don't fit the other catagories in the collection.

 RACING CARS: